orchard-studio/Imager.js/README.md

  * This Fork Source: http://github.com/firegoby/Imager.js
  * This Fork Author: Chris Batchelor, [Firegoby Design](http://firegoby.com)

-This fork of [BBC News' Imager.js](http://github.com/bbc-news/Imager.js) adds support for Symphony CMS' JIT Image Manipulation extension/service.
-It also adds optional Retina/Hi-DPI image support and an XSLT template for easily outputting the correct Imager.js HTML.
+This fork of [BBC News' Imager.js](http://github.com/bbc-news/Imager.js) provides support for Symphony CMS' <a href="https://github.com/symphonycms/jit_image_manipulation">JIT Image Manipulation</a> extension/service.
+It also adds optional Retina/Hi-DPI image support, a [debouncing function](http://unscriptable.com/2009/03/20/debouncing-javascript-methods/) to prevent excessive re-calculations and an XSLT template for easily outputting the correct Imager.js HTML.

+## Demo

+A basic demo page showing this in action can be found at [http://firegoby.com/imager/](http://firegoby.com/imager/)

 ## Changes in this fork